shaybahunker/IOT_Summer25/README.md

-## Smart parking Project by Noa, Shay and yoav :
+## Smart parking Project by Noa, Shay and yoav - Group 9 :

 ## Details about the project